RSE-Sheffield/software_engineering_best_practices/README.rst

-The course notes for the Best practices in software engineering course at the University of Bristol.
+The course notes for the Best practices in software engineering course at the University of Sheffield.

 To contribute changes, please follow these steps: